wjwenoch/query-answering/README.md

 We chose the materialization approach, in which first the data is materialized manually using the [file](./virtuosoFix.txt)

-Then the query text is obtained from the 'Query Text With Materialized Entailed Triples'
+Then the query text is obtained from the 'Query Text With Materialized Entailed Triples' using the [file](./lubmVirtuosoQueries.txt)